Easy Homemade Vegan Mayo

 Notes

 - Chickpea tofu- A reader recently told me that she made this with chickpea tofu and it was a success.
-Good information to know!
+That is good information to know!

 - Thickness- This mayo does thicken up when it's chilled in the refrigerator.